Restless Legs Syndrome (RLS): Definition, Symptom, Cause, and Treatment

 The main causes of Restless Legs Syndrome include genetic factors, iron deficiency, dopamine imbalance, and certain medical conditions.
 RLS has a strong genetic component, with studies indicating that 40-90% of individuals with RLS have at least one first-degree relative (biological parents, sibling, or child) with the ailment as discovered by Xiong, Lan, et al. (2010) in the “Family Study of Restless Legs Syndrome in Quebec, Canada Clinical Characterization of 671 Familial Cases.”
 The most common causes of Restless Legs Syndrome (RLS) are given below as explored by Sleep Foundation’s article by Dr. Wells, Audrey (2024) “Restless Legs Syndrome (RLS)- What it is, its causes and symptoms, and how it can be addressed to improve sleep”:

-• Pregnancy: Pregnancy is carrying one or more embryos or fetuses within the uterus.
-RLS is recurrent during pregnancy and as per a systematic review by Mislu, Esuyawkal, et al. (2023) published in Frontiers in Medicine, “Prevalence and factors associated with restless legs syndrome among pregnant women in middle-income countries: a systematic review and meta-analysis,” presented the pooled prevalence of RLS among pregnant women in middle-income countries to be 13.82%.
+- Pregnancy: RLS is recurrent during pregnancy and as per a systematic review by Mislu, Esuyawkal, et al. (2023) published in Frontiers in Medicine, “Prevalence and factors associated with restless legs syndrome among pregnant women in middle-income countries: a systematic review and meta-analysis,” presented the pooled prevalence of RLS among pregnant women in middle-income countries to be 13.82%.

-• Chronic diseases: Chronic diseases are long-lasting medical conditions that require ongoing management.
-Certain medical conditions, such as kidney disease, diabetes, and Parkinson’s disease, are associated with an elevated risk of developing RLS.
-A comprehensive assessment, “Restless Legs Syndrome in Chronic Kidney Disease- a Systematic Review” by Sarfapour, Yasaman, et al. (2023) disclosed that the prevalence of RLS among chronic kidney disease patients varies between 15% and 30%, with certain studies indicating rates as high as 68% in individuals with end-stage renal disease (ESRD).
+- Chronic diseases: Certain medical conditions, such as kidney disease, diabetes, and Parkinson’s disease, are associated with an elevated risk of developing RLS.
+A comprehensive assessment, “Restless Legs Syndrome in Chronic Kidney Disease- a Systematic Review”by Sarfapour, Yasaman, et al. (2023) disclosed that the prevalence of RLS among chronic kidney disease patients varies between 15% and 30%, with certain studies indicating rates as high as 68% in individuals with end-stage renal disease (ESRD).

 How Is Restless Legs Syndrome Diagnosed?

-4. Symptoms that worsen in the evening or at night
+- Symptoms worsen in the evening or at night

 What Are the Treatments of Restless Legs Syndrome?